splunk/public-o11y-docs/alerts-detectors-notifications/alerts-and-detectors/view-detectors.rst

 * To filter detectors by type, select the :guilabel:`Type` menu.
 You can filter detectors by the following types:

    * Standard detectors are user-created detectors, including all RUM, APM, and Synthetics detectors.
-   * AutoDetect detectors are read-only detectors Splunk Observability Cloud automatically creates when you have supported integrations configured.
+   * AutoDetect detectors are read-only detectors Splunk Observability Cloud automatically creates when you configure supported integrations.
 To learn more, see :ref:`autodetect-intro`.
    * Customized AutoDetect detectors are AutoDetect detectors that have been copied and customized.
 To learn more, see :ref:`autodetect-customize`.

 * To filter detectors by tags, enter the tags you want to find.